 It is a lot easier to be correctly advised about this type of crime, given that they can carry serious consequences, such as a prison sentence or the payment of hefty fines.
 Not paying the fines could result in a prison sentence.

 Our Criminal Lawyers have experience in these types of cases and have had multiple examples of success.

 The Criminal Code (Código Penal) distinguishes between the authorities and officials, highlighting the following definitions:

-Authority: A person who is a member of a corporation, tribunal or collegiate which has control or exercises their own jurisdiction.
+- Authority: A member of a corporation, tribunal or collegiate who has control or exercises their own jurisdiction.
 In every case, they will keep in mind the authority of the members of the Congreso de los Diputados, the Senate, of the Asambleas Legislativas de las Comunidades Autonómas and of the European Parliament.
 They will also impose the authority of the Officials of the Ministerio Fiscal (Fiscal Ministry or Tax Authority).

 In any case, it is important to contact a Criminal Lawyer with experience to carry out the best criminal defence.
-In any case of being accused of this type of crime, please do not hesitate to get in contact with our office and we will be able to help.
+Please do not hesitate to get in contact with our office for assistance.

 Disclaimer: This information in this article is not definitive, for up to date legal advice which is relevant to your case please contact our lawyers.